lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 ‌“印度及东南亚地区钢铁需求的持续增长提供了一定支撑，但可能无法完全抵消中国市场需求潜在放缓的影响。”

 ### business dialogue
+Could you please provide the high-resolution original image?
+I'd like to use it for the banner and would appreciate it if the brightness could be adjusted to match our other banners.

+ok you need it by today？
+Yes, please.
+If you could, that would be great.
+Thank you!

+Hi xxx, our website vendor has sent the invoice and it's now in our internal processing stage.
+Could you kindly confirm if the approval flow is as follows:

+1. Obtain approvals from​ Finance , and LCD

+2. Then initiate Annex A signing​ by the same parties

+Is this correct?

+Hi [Name], quick question on the Annex A signing sequence: Should Finance sign after Tom has signed, or should LCD sign first?

+Hi Peter, my colleague was curious about the rationale behind upgrading to the new version.
+I mentioned it's a best practice for security and performance, but would you have any additional insights to share?

+Hi Peter, gentle reminder on the upgrade rationale!
+If no further comments are needed, we’ll finalize this as the official explanation.

 Hey xxx, free to sync on the haircut logic later?
 Want to ensure I'm on the right track.